ValeriaKarimova/ValeriaKarimova/README.md

 - 👋 Hi, I’m @ValeriaKarimova!
+- 🏢 Frontend Software Developer
+- 📫 How to reach me: e-mail: valeriakarimova2912@gmail.com.
 - 👀 I’m interested in photography, reading books and learning new and interesting things.
-- 🌱 I’m currently learning JavaScript/Front-end.
-- 📫 How to reach me: e-mail: valeriakarimova2912@gmail.com; mobile: +7(977)1215875.

 <!---
 ValeriaKarimova/ValeriaKarimova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.